bytefish/bytefish.de/blog/aspnet_core_odata_error_handling.md

 ```

 ### Defining an Exception Hiearchy ###

+I am going to use Exceptions to signal failure within the Business Logic, so I am defining an Exception hierarchy.

 In the application all exceptions derive from an `ApplicationErrorException`.
 The `ApplicationErrorException` transports an
 `ErrorCode`, an `ErrorMessage` and a `HttpStatusCode` (this one makes things easier).
 Specialized `ApplicationErrorExceptions`